AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-1/displayProperty.md

 The default `block` elements are element that create an entire "block across the screen and consequentially force other block elements to be on new separate lines, i.e. **Normal Document Flow**.
 Elements included in the category are Section, Article, Div, H1-H6, and P and [a whole list more](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements).
 Block elements are usually used to create structure on the page and generally have other elements, both inline and block, inside of them.

-If we were to write this property in CSS it would like like this:
+If we were to write this property in CSS it would look like like this:

 ```css
   .all-block-elements {